geospatialem/conferences/2015/2015NACIS.md

 * Same process for a small non-profit, to manage data in CartoDB so maps stay current!

 #### The great news:
-* There was Little-to-no confusion about the interface!
+* There was little-to-no confusion about the interface!
 * CartoDB is pretty easy to use, and the interface is amazing!
 * Users made basic updates.
-* Learned how georeferencing works
+* Learned how georeferencing works.

 #### The not-so-great news:
 * No further maps were made after the training...